 Keirō no hi (Respect for the Aged Day): Third Monday of September

-A day for recognizing Japanese seniors.
+A day for recognizing the nation’s senior citizens.

 Shūbun no hi (Autumnal Equinox Day): September 22 or 23

 Established as a day for honoring ancestors and remembering the dead.
 This event, too, falls on one of these two dates every year until 2103, when it will come on September 24 instead.

 Taiiku no hi (Health and Sports Day): Second Monday of October